An “absolutely surreal, life-changing moment.”

 “When I first got in the army I went for a medical job because I wanted to help save lives,” said Natalie.
 “I knew I always wanted to help people, but without a degree I didn’t know how.
 9/11 changed that.”

-Natalie was deployed to Afghanistan, where she worked in the operating room as an OR Tech before working in a Combat Support Hospital.
+Natalie was deployed to Afghanistan, where she worked as a radio broadcast journalist before working in a Combat Support Hospital.
 After 13 years, Natalie was medically discharged from the army.
 She knew she needed a new career, so she decided to pursue the one thing that had been there for her since childhood.

 “I was a foster child and lived in group homes until I was 18; the only outlet I had was artwork,” said the Baltimore, Maryland, native.
 “I loved painting and storytelling, but drawing was always my forte.”